ryanponce/personal-site/content/2019-recap/index.md

 ## April

-Sandy turned 26.
+Sandy turned 26 and we celebrated at a <span style="color: dodgerblue;">Dodger</span> game.
 We moved from Brooklyn back to Los Angeles.

 ## May